 The importance of an ethical approach in improving new technologies was particularly stressed by Tim Cook, Apple CEO, during his speech at the 40th International Conference of Data Protection and Privacy Commissioners.
 From Cook’s point of view:

 “Platforms and algorithms that promised to improve our lives can actually magnify our worst human tendencies. […] Technology is capable of doing great things.
 But it doesn’t want to do great things.
 It doesn’t want anything.
 That part takes all of us.“

 Companies like Microsoft identified six ethical values – fairness, reliability and safety, privacy and security, inclusivity, transparency, and accountability – to guide the cross-disciplinary development and use of artificial intelligence.
-Also, ethical committees are being established in large IT corporations.
+Also, large IT corporations are establishing ethical committees.